conor123/symfony_test_1/README.md

 To DO
 ======

+> Add Restful API, maybe add as component?
-> ORM - !!!
-Only works in dev mode, throws 500 error
+> ORM - Do smth fancy!
 > Users
 > Add Angularjs Component